-Visual Terrain Inc. has successfully produced the 9th annual “Organ Power” for the Roland Corporation.
+Visual Terrain Inc. produced the 9th annual “Organ Power” for the Roland Corporation.

 This year’s concert, “In the Spotlight” featured internationally acclaimed artists including Hector Olivera, Don Lewis, Tony Fenelon, Rosemary Bailey and Johnny Rabb performing selections on featured Roland and Rodgers products.